 Note that for purposes of this article "deal-jumping" does not include the continuation or raising by a hostile bidder of its bid in the face of a target attempting to escape by entering into a "white-knight" merger agreement with a third party.
+As further described in this article, while CF Industries had its hostile bid for Terra outstanding for a year, it had withdrawn its offer a month before Terra and Yara entered into their merger agreement, making CF Industries's subsequent overbid qualify in our view as a "deal-jump."

-A similar list of notable deal-jump transactions from 1994 through 2003 is included on Annex A.
+2 A similar list of notable deal-jump transactions from 1994 through 2003 is included on Annex A.